How to Prepare Your House for Sale

-A potential sale is toast if a buyer won't even get out of her agent's car because the exterior of your home turns her off.
+A potential sale is toast if a buyer won't even get out of his agent's car because the exterior of your home turns him off.
 So open your front door and step outside.
 Look up at your abode.
 Does it make you want to enter?
 Does the house welcome you?

 If not, start with the front door.
 Make it urge people to turn the handle and come inside.
 Paint it and consider adding a seasonal wreath or other minor decoration.
 Just make sure it's not anything too overpowering.
 You don't want to intimidate your buyers and create the psychological equivalent of warning them off.

 The decoration should not proclaim, "Welcome to the Smith home!" unless the buyers happen to be named Smith.
 Remember, you want them to envision the home as their own.

 Clear the sidewalks and mow the lawn.
 Paint faded window trim and plant some yellow flowers if the season allows.
 Yellow evokes a buying emotion and marigolds are inexpensive.
 And it goes without saying that you'll want to shovel and salt down those walkways in winter.
 Trim your bushes.
 Make sure visitors can clearly read your house number.

 Now go back inside and do the same thing.
 Linger in the doorway of each room and imagine how your house will look to a buyer.
 Examine how the furniture is arranged and move pieces around until you achieve visual appeal.
 Make sure window coverings hang level.

 Tune in to the room's statement and to its emotional pull.
 Does it have impact and pizzazz?

 You're almost finished.
 Now that you've tidied up and gotten everything repaired and organized, it's time to move on to staging your home.